kudarias/jira-toggl-track/README.md

 # jira-toggl-track
-Tool for move tracked time from Toggl Track to Jira, based on Angular.
+Chrome or Edge extension, for move tracked time from Toggl Track to Jira, based on Angular.